Header Banner

-How To: Reset Your Nexus Lock Screen Password
+How to Reset Your Nexus Lock Screen Password

 It happens to everyone: you set a lock screen password in a hurry and cannot remember it the next day.
 To unlock your device again, you need to reset the password (or PIN, pattern, etc).
 There are two official methods of doing this.